Czino/inputs-outputs-functions/Chamaerops humilis - European fan palm.md

 ---
 aliases: European fan palm
 ---
-European fan palm (_Chamaerops humilis_) is a slow-growing, clumping palm native to the western Mediterranean, tolerant of poor, dry, rocky soils.
+European fan palm (_Chamaerops humilis_) is a slow-growing, clumping palm native to the western [[Mediterranean]], tolerant of poor, dry, rocky soils.
 Its young leaf buds and shoots are edible cooked, and its leaves yield a strong fibre used for cordage and brushes.

 ## Inputs
 - [[Hardiness zone 8]][^1]